Rotman School of Management: Campus

 To accommodate dramatic growth of the program, the school expanded into a new $91.8-million building designed by KPMB Architects which opened in September 2012.
 The new building, adjacent to and fully integrated with the existing structure, nearly doubles the size of the facilities to provide more space for research and education.
+The Rotman expansion includes the Desautels Hall, a 400-seat multipurpose space named after lead philanthropist Marcel Desautels.
+The hall that can be configured in six ways to suit a range of uses from large examinations and guest speaker series to TED talks and alumni events.